jologar/tac-tac-toe-ai/EVALUATION.md

 (WIP)

-Graphical representation of the results of the evaluation:
+Graphical representation of the results of the evaluation with a number of study cases of 50 iterations:

 ![Evaluation Graph](./assets/evaluation-ttt.png)